Sani Pass

 Sani Pass is a mountain pass located in the West of KwaZulu-Natal, South Africa on the road between Himeville, KwaZulu-Natal and Mokhotlong, Lesotho.
 The pass traverses the Great Escarpment of southern Africa in its highest region, the Drakensberg Mountains, which reach an elevation of over 3,000 meters.

 Route

 The route up Sani Pass starts at 1544 m, and climbs 1332 m to an altitude of 2876 m.
 The steep gravel road has gradients up to 1:3, which can be difficult to drive in bad weather and may be covered with snow and ice in winter.
 South Africa generally allows only 4x4 vehicles on the road.
 The pass lies between the border controls of both countries and is approximately 9 km in length.
 Caution must be exercised and motorists must be alert while navigating the pass as it has claimed many lives.
 Occasionally the remains of vehicles that did not succeed in navigating the pass's steep gradients and poor traction surfaces can be seen.

+History

+Prior to being called the Sani Pass, the route was used by the San people and later the Bantu to cross the mountain range.
+In 1922, the Basutoland government constructed a 2-metre track to connect Mokhotlong with civilisation but was only accessible by pack animals.
+From 1949, David Alexander, from Natal, set up a transport business using jeeps to move supplies and people between Himeville and Mokhotlong and return.
+From 1956, tourists started adventure drives up the pass.
+In 1958, the pass was further improved but was still dangerous and accessible only by four-wheel drive vehicles.
+When Alexander's business ended, the Mokhotlong Mountain Transport Company continued the route.
+In 1966, The Star newspaper sponsored the first Roof of Africa Rally climb over the pass, organised by the Sports Car Club.